Skip to Main Content

 Types of small business bank loans

 There are several types of business bank loans, but these loans tend to have more stringent requirements.
-But if you’re a member of a credit union, you may find it easier to qualify off the strength of your relationship with the financial institution.
+But if you’re a member of a credit union, you may find it easier to qualify based on the strength of your relationship with the financial institution.
 Or you can try applying with an online lender, as their offerings are generally more accessible to a broader range of borrowers.
 Here’s a closer look at the different bank business loan options available.

 Term loan